 The first consideration is whether the pain is acute or chronic.
-Acute pain has been present for a short time and is associated with temporary or recent disease.
-Chronic pain is associated with chronic diseases and is defined as pain that has lasted for greater then 3-6 months.
+Acute pain has been present for a short time and relates to temporary or recent disease.
+Chronic pain accompanies chronic diseases and is pain lasting for over 3-6 months.

 The second consideration is whether the pain is somatogenic or psychogenic.
-Somatogenic pain arises from a disturbance of the physical body, which arises from activation of sensory neurons.
-This may also occur due to damage / malfunction of the nervous system.
+Somatogenic pain arises from a disturbance of the physical body.
+This is due to the activation of sensory neurons.
+This may also occur due to damage or malfunction of the nervous system.

-Psychogenic pain arises from the mind, and is often attributed as the cause when testing and examination reveals no physical cause.
+Psychogenic pain arises from the mind.
+This is often attributed as the cause when diagnostic testing reveals no physical cause.
 This diagnosis of ‘it is all in your mind’ however offers little in the way of comfort or relief for those suffering.
 This burden on the sufferer leaves them feeling misunderstood and isolated.
 This can further increase the mental health pain suffered.

 Pain classification in Chinese medicine

-When planning a treatment with acupuncture for pain, firstly the pain is classified by its nature and time of onset.
-This allows for an understanding of the specific causative factors.
+When planning treatment with acupuncture for pain, the nature and time of onset of pain

 When looking at the nature of pain there may be:

 - Dull aching pain – the pain is more of a general soreness in a broader area.
 It is often not as intense, but may be present for a while.
 This is due to a deficiency of Qi and / or Blood which creates lack of movement.

 - Distending pain – the pain is a more severe type of ache, accompanied by distension or bloating.
 This is due to a stagnation of Qi which is blocks movement.